S. H. Foulkes

 S. H. Foulkes (/fʊks/ FUUKS; born Siegmund Heinrich Fuchs; 3 September 1898 – 8 July 1976) was a German-British psychiatrist and psychoanalyst.
 He developed a theory of group behaviour that led to his founding of group analysis, a variant of group therapy.
 He initiated the Group Analytic Society, and the Institute of Group Analysis (IGA) in London.
-In 1933, owing to his Jewish and Welsh descent, Foulkes emigrated to England.
+In 1933, owing to his Jewish and Welsh descent, Foulkes immigrated to England.
 In 1938, he was granted British citizenship and changed his name to S. H. Foulkes.